 301 Redirect - redirecting one URL to another while preserving current rankings.

 Alt Tags - alternative text placed for images, so that when you hover over an image a text box displays describing what the image is.
-This is important for accessibility where it is used by screen readers to help visual impairment.
+This is important for accessibility where it is used by screen readers to help with visual impairment.

-Backlinks - links pointing to your web site.
+Backlinks - links pointing to your website.
 A link from another site that provides validations or votes of confidence - this is especially important for Google.

 Black Hat SEO - unethical techniques used to gain ranking in search engines.
 The search engines filter for such techniques and you may get banned from displaying in search engine results.

-Click Fraud - act of purposely clicking on competitor's sponsored ads without really wanting to buy something from the site.
-The search engines have improved ways to detect and prevent this from interfering with your account.
+Click Fraud - the act of purposely clicking on competitor's sponsored ads without really wanting to buy something from the site.
+Search engines have improved ways to detect and prevent this from interfering with your account.
 You will not be charged for clicks that seem to be fraudulent.

 Click Through Rates (CTR) - the number of times (in percentage) that people clicked on your sponsored ads.

-Conversion Rate - the number of site visits resulting in a sale, phone call or someone filling out your contact form on the site.
+Conversion Rate - the number of site visits resulting in a sale, phone call, or someone filling out your contact form on the site.

 Cost Per Click - the amount it costs the advertiser when someone clicks on a sponsored ad.
-Each keyword in a campaign may have a different cost per click rate depending on the competition.
+Each keyword in a campaign may have a different cost-per-click rate depending on the competition.

-Content match - in paid placement, if you decide to do content match it means that your ads will show up in other related articles and websites that the search engines are partnered with.
+Content match - in paid placement, if you decide to do a content match it means that your ads will show up in other related articles and websites that the search engines are partnered with.

 CPM (Cost per Thousand) - the amount the advertiser pays for every thousand impressions of their ad.

-Doorway Page - a page that is created solely for the search engines in attempt to increase site ranking in the search engines.
+Doorway Page - a page that is created solely for the search engines in an attempt to increase site ranking in the search engines.
 This is a Black Hat technique (Unethical).

-Google AdWords - pay per click service provided by Google. (sponsored search ads)
+Google AdWords - pay-per-click service provided by Google. (sponsored search ads)

 Google AdSense - ad placement program from Google.
 This allows people to have Google Ads running on their site for content placement.